trevorld/hexfont/README.md

 ## <a name="overview">Overview</a>

-This is an R data package that includes every "hex" font file from the [GNU Unifont](http://unifoundry.com/unifont/index.html) project compressed by `xz`.
+This is an R data package that includes most "hex" font files from the [GNU Unifont](http://unifoundry.com/unifont/index.html) project compressed by `xz`.
 It includes a convenience function that loads several of them as a [{bittermelon}](https://github.com/trevorld/bittermelon) `bm_font()` object.
 GNU Unifont is a duospaced bitmap font (8x16 and 16x16 glyphs) that pretty much covers all of the official Unicode glyphs plus several of the artificial scripts in the [(Under-)ConScript Unicode Registry](http://www.kreativekorp.com/ucsur/).

 ## <a name="hex">Included hex font files</a>

-`{hexfont}` includes all the hex font files included in the [GNU Unifont](http://unifoundry.com/unifont/index.html) source code distribution.
+`{hexfont}` includes most of the hex font files included in the [GNU Unifont](http://unifoundry.com/unifont/index.html) source code distribution.
 The version number is stripped from the file names in the `precompiled` directory and the hex fonts are all compressed by `xz` but other than that the hex fonts are otherwise unchanged.
+Due to CRAN size limitations we omit the "precompiled" `unifont_all` hex file (this is presumably the concatenation of the "precompiled" `unifont` and `unifont_upper` hex files).

 ```r